-EFH analysts provided each SA the current FMP text and 2017 maps, the tables from the FMP, ensemble SDM methods, and the new draft SDM chapters and resulting maps.
-A detailed instruction and guidance document for this review was provided to SAs at the beginning of the review period.
+We provided each SA the current FMP text and 2017 maps, the tables from the FMP, SDM ensemble methods, and the new draft SDM technical memo chapters and resulting maps.
+We provided a detailed instruction and guidance document for this review to SAs at the beginning of the review period.
 The SAs had an opportunity to review information for EFH components 1 and 7 between May and September 1, 2021.
-The SAs either reviewed documents through a Google

-Drive folder system or email.
+The SAs either reviewed documents through a Google Drive folder system or email.
 As a note on process, some SAs found emailed documents easier or more accessible than the Google Drive system.

-Instructions to the authors were as follows for each of the documents under review:
+We provided instructions to the authors as follows for each of the documents under review: